davidkhala/As-Architect/concepts/governance.md

 # Governance

+The way in which decisions are made

+manage, control, making deficiency?

 - model that connects people, processes, and technology to deliver value to the stakeholders
 - a structure for aligning IT strategy with business strategy
 - a process used to monitor and control key information technology capability decisions